-- Step 13.
-Upon selection of the four (4) Grievance Committee members by the disputants, the Grievance Committee Coordinator will convene a meeting of the selected Committee members who will select the fifth (5th) Committee member to serve as the Grievance Committee Chair. - Step 14.
-The Grievance Committee Chair will notify each disputant concerning the guidelines for participating in a Grievance Committee Hearing and the logistical arrangements (time, date, and place) and the submission of the requested documentation or witnesses to support their issues.

-Step 15.
-The complainant(s) will present information pertaining to the dispute and may question the opposing party consistent with the rights of due process at the Committing hearings.
-Step 16.
-Upon the review of all of the supporting documentation and interviews of disputants and witnesses, the Committee shall prepare and submit a report of its findings, conclusions, and recommendations for the resolution of the grievance to the President, within 10 working days of the end of the Committee's findings.
-Step 17.
-The President, within 10 working days of receipt of the Grievance Committee's report, shall review the report and render a decision for the College.
-Step 18.
+- Step 14.
+The Grievance Coordinator will notify each disputant concerning the guidelines for participating in a Grievance Committee Hearing and the logistical arrangements (time, date, and place) and the submission of the requested documentation or witnesses to support their issues. - Step 15.
+The complainant(s) will present information pertaining to the dispute and may question the opposing party consistent with the rights of due process at the Committee hearings. - Step 16.
+Upon the review of all of the supporting documentation and interviews of disputants and witnesses, the Hearing Committee shall prepare and submit a report of its findings, conclusions, and recommendations for the resolution of the grievance to the President, within 10 working days of the end of the Committee's findings. - Step 17.
+The President, within 10 working days of receipt of the Grievance Hearing Committee's report, shall review the report and render a decision for the College. - Step 18.
 Upon exhausting all of the ADR processes at the College, the disputant may appeal the decision of the President to the Board of Regents, within 20 working days of receipt of the President's letter.
-The President's letter will option to appeal said decision to the Board of Regents.
+The President's letter will include specific information concerning the procedure for the disputant's option to appeal said decision to the Board of Regents.